-The Directors are responsible for preparing the annual report and the regulatory accounts in accordance with applicable law and regulations.
+The Directors are responsible for preparing the Annual Report and the Financial Statements in accordance with applicable law and regulations.

-Company law requires the Directors to prepare regulatory accounts for each financial year.
-Under that law the Directors have elected to prepare the Group and Company regulatory accounts in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union and Article 4 of the IAS Regulations.
-Under company law the Directors must not approve the regulatory accounts unless they are satisfied that they give a true and fair view of the state of affairs of the Group and company and of the profit or loss of the Group for that year.
+Company law requires the Directors to prepare financial statements for each financial year.
+Under that law the Directors have elected to prepare the Group and Company financial statements in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union and Article 4 of the IAS Regulations.
+Under company law the Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Group and company and of the profit or loss of the Group for that year.

-In preparing these regulatory accounts, International Accounting Standard 1 requires that Directors:
+In preparing these financial statements, International Accounting Standard 1 requires that Directors: